-At the John Wayne Cancer Institute at Providence Saint John’s Health Center our gastrointestinal cancer surgeons diagnose and treat pancreas cancer with the most advanced therapies available.
+At the Saint John’s Cancer Institute our gastrointestinal cancer surgeons diagnose and treat pancreas cancer with the most advanced therapies available.
 We provide focused, personalized care via a team that consists of surgeons, medical and radiation oncologists, radiologists, gastroenterologists, pathologists and specially trained support staff, all to help you make the most informed decision about your care.

 As a center for treatment of advanced cancer, we offer innovative treatments, including immunotherapy, against pancreatic cancer.